derekantrican/OctoPrint-Webhooks/README.md

 then you could use @access_token, @refresh_token, and @expires_in inside the 'DATA' and 'HEADERS' Advanced Settings to pass them into your webhook request.

-## TESTING
+## TESTING WEBHOOKS
-At the bottom of the settings page, you can simulate events to test out your API and make sure everything is working.
+On the settings page, you can simulate events to test out your API and make sure everything is working.
 Just choose the event type and click the 'Send Test Webhook' button.
 You'll see a popup message (usually in the top left of the screen) showing you the result of the webhook and if there were any errors.
 You'll be notified if there are any JSON parsing issues with the settings you provided or any networking issues etc. The API requests that are sent are expected to return HTTP status codes between 200 and 399.
 Anything outside of that range will be considered an error.

-NOTE: If you see a popup telling you that settings need to be reloaded - ignore this.
-Don't select an option, instead click outside the box on the screen.
-You can get into a weird state where you change the settings and they aren't being updated.
-If this happens just refresh the page and try again.